Glossary / Contact Us

 Sentinel Fish Species Monitoring

-Sentinel fish monitoring is conducted to evaluate the changes that occur in young-of-the-year fish of a specific species (the sentinel species) between seasons.
-After capture of the target fish species by electro-fishing, fish are measured for length and weight, and their external health (e.g., condition of fins and scales) is assessed.
-Changes in the fish population between seasons are identified using measurement endpoints such as length/weight ratios, condition factor, growth and length frequency distributions, among others.
+Sentinel fish monitoring is conducted to evaluate the changes that occur in adult fish of a specific species (the sentinel species).
+After capture of the target fish species by electrofishing, fish are dissected and measured for length, weight, gonad weight, liver weight, and age and external and internal health (e.g., condition of fins and scales) assessments are conducted.
+Changes in the fish population are identified using measurement endpoints such as growth, condition factor, age frequency distributions, liver weight/body weight ratios, gonad weight/bidy weight ratios, among others.
 Effects are assessed by comparing seasonal changes in populations in baseline areas to populations in test areas (i.e., from different rivers or from different reaches within a river).
 Differences between populations may indicate potential stressors caused by natural or human sources.
 Sentinel fish species monitoring are conducted in the Athabasca River using trout-perch as well as tributaries to the Athabasca River, in particular, the Ells River using longnose dace and the Muskeg and Steebank rivers using slimy sculpin.
-The Horse and Dunkirk rivers are used as baseline areas in the slimy sculpin sentinel species monitoring.
+The Horse, Dunkirk, and High Hills rivers are used as baseline areas in the slimy sculpin sentinel species monitoring.

 Fish Fence Monitoring